mharen/mharen.github.io/_posts/2012/2012-07-31-running-visual-studio-or-any-program-as.md

 title: Running Visual Studio (or Any Program) As An Administrator Without Prompting for Elevation
 ---

 > **Update:** this fix hasn’t been as comprehensively effective as I hoped.
-Some things work well, but I’m still running into escalation issues. *Sigh…*
+Some things work well, but I’m still running into escalation issues. *Sigh...*

 As a developer, I often find myself doing things that only administrators can do.
 This is especially true since I work primarily with web applications within IIS, since related activities require elevation.